murchandamus/bips/bip-update-process.md

 *either* license.
 In other words, the license list is an "OR choice", not an "AND also" requirement.

 It is also possible to license source code differently from the BIP text.
 An optional License-Code header is placed after the License header.
-Again, each license must be referenced by their respective abbreviation given below.
+Again, each license must be referenced by their respective SPDX License identifier shown below.

 For example, a preamble specifying the optional License-Code header might look like: